rit13425/ArcGISPro_VSCode_Debugger/README.md

     **Note:** You may see popups indicating the directory where ArcGIS Pro is installed and the Python interpreter path.
 Additionally, an **ArcGIS Pro Debugger** item will appear in the status bar (right).
     ![image](https://github.com/user-attachments/assets/dfebe000-e7f6-4b3b-8acb-0db263c616a7)

+## Enable ArcGIS Pro Debug mode

+> [!IMPORTANT]
+> The ArcGIS Pro Debug Mode must be enabled in order to successfully attach to ArcGIS Pro.

+1. **Open VSC**
+2. **Enable or Disable ArcGIS Pro Debug Mode**
+    1. Press `Ctrl+Shift+P` to open the command pallette
+    2. Run the command **ArcGIS Pro Debugger: Set ArcGIS Pro Debug Mode**
+    3. Select "ON" if starting a new debugging session Select "OFF" if ending an existing debug session

+       **NOTE:** Attaching to ArcGIS Pro will fail when "OFF"

 ## Local Debugging

 Debug your scripts on your own machine as you develop your script tool.